nikolajjensen/HDVR/README.md

 # Hype & HDVR
+> This repository is part of my individual project for the L46 module (Principles of Machine Learning Systems) in my MPhil in Advanced Computer Science at the University of Cambridge.

 This repository contains **Hype**, a hyperdimensional computing framework built on the standard library, and **HDVR**, an application of Hype on the [ISOLET dataset](https://archive.ics.uci.edu/dataset/54/isolet) for speech recognition.